Emma Watson Is ''So Happy'' People Feel Empowered by her ''Self-Partnered'' Label

 In a recent interview with Vogue, the actress revealed that she's entering the next decade with a new perspective on her life as a single woman.
 Emma said that instead of letting her relationship status define her, she's chosen to live a "self-partnered" lifestyle.
 In plain terms, she's more happy being in a relationship with herself.

 Much to her surprise, this new term she coined sparked a conversation about what it means to be a single person in the modern age.
-She told E!
-News at the Little Women premiere, "I literally said it as a throwaway comment thinking it would go no further.
+She told The Rundown at the Little Women premiere, "I literally said it as a throwaway comment thinking it would go no further.
 And then I woke up the next morning and my phone's blowing up and I don't know why and it's all my friends messaging me being like, 'self-partnered?'
 This thing's gone crazy."

 Nonetheless, she's glad her "stressful moment" is inspiring singles across the world.
 "I'm so happy people feel empowered," she shared.